fbeauKmi/update_klipper_and_mcus/README.md

 Skip Klipper update to repo or force Mcus update if Klipper is already up to date
 ### -r --rollback
 Rollback to the previous version saved by this script.
 It proceed a hard reset if the repo is dirty, untracked files will be erased, plugins will need to be reinstalled

+>[!NOTE] NEW : You can now go back to any commit if the saved value doesn't suit you.

 ### -q --quiet : QUIET mode is Dangereous !

 Quiet mode allows you to update all you configure without any interaction.
 Just run the script and all is done.
 But ....